fcarlone/QueerWed-site/README.md

 ## Couples Sign Up

 - Click the "Sign Up" button.
-Answer a few quesitons about your big day.
+Answer a few questions about your big day.
 Use your email address and password to log into your account.

 ## Vendor Sign Up